-Members of The Church of Jesus Christ of Latter-day Saints follow a curriculum called “Come, Follow Me” for gospel study in church classes, with their families, and as individuals, Because the course of study for 2020 is the Book of Mormon, I’ve decided to organize my study around this year’s curriculum.
+Members of The Church of Jesus Christ of Latter-day Saints follow a curriculum called “Come, Follow Me” for gospel study in church classes, with their families, and as individuals.
+In 2023, I’m using this curriculum to structure my study of the Book of Mormon, even though the assigned text this year is the New Testament.
+Here’s how that works:

-- I will follow the schedule given in the manual “Come, Follow Me—For Individuals and Families: Book of Mormon 2020.”
+- I follow the schedule given in the manual “Come, Follow Me—For Individuals and Families: New Testament 2023.”

-- Each Sunday, I will write an overview post, summarizing the reading and sharing some of my insights into that week’s assignment, and sharing relevant Book of Mormon passages and blog posts.
+- Each Sunday, I write an overview post, summarizing the reading, sharing some of my insights into that week’s assignment, and sharing relevant Book of Mormon passages and blog posts.

-- Monday through Saturday, I will write a post each day based on my study of that week’s reading.
+- Monday through Saturday, I will write a post each day about themes from that week’s reading.

 Weekly Overview Posts